makerdao/community/governance/votes/Executive vote - June 29, 2022.md

 ## Executive Summary

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
-- 175 MKR will be transfered to the [Risk Core Unit (RISK-001)](https://mips.makerdao.com/mips/details/MIP39c2SP2), as detailed below.
+- 175 MKR will be transferred to the [Risk Core Unit (RISK-001)](https://mips.makerdao.com/mips/details/MIP39c2SP2), as detailed below.
 - Liquidations will be activated for UNI-A, UNIV2DAIETH-A, UNIV2WBTCETH-A, and UNIV2WBTCDAI-A, gradually increasing the liquidation ratio for these vaults over 30 days through [linear extrapolation (dss-lerp)](https://manual.makerdao.com/module-index/module-lerp#considerations), as detailed below.

-Note that UNIV2UNIETH-A is also in the process of being offboarded, but due to no active DAI positions on the vault-type no action is required at this stage.
+Note that UNIV2UNIETH-A is also in the process of being offboarded, but due to no active DAI positions on the vault-type, no action is required at this stage.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**